flimflam-austin/hugo-cms-test/content/quick_reads/20190206-what-did-the-state-of-the-union-address-deliver/index.md

       * **Russia:** Will either renegotiate or breakA U.S. Cold War-era nuclear arms treaty with Russia OR importantly, add China.

-      * **Syria & Afghanistan**: _“Great nations do not fight endless wars.”A_
+      * **Syria & Afghanistan**:_“Great nations do not fight endless wars.”A_
-      President says U.S. negotiating with _“a number of Afghan groups, incl. the Taliban.”_
+      President says U.S. negotiating with_“a number of Afghan groups, incl. the Taliban.”_
     _key: card-5-66b6d91e-69cb-4a7f-a0af-915f11595408
   - order: 5
+    useCheckmark: false
     body: >-
       ## Lighter Moments of Note: